Canadas Economy Shrank 8.2 Pc In Q1: Government - UrduPoint

 Canada's Economy Shrank 8.2 Pc In Q1: Government

-Canada's economy shrank at an annualized rate of 8.2 percent in the first quarter as consumers stopped spending and business ground to a halt because of the coronavirus pandemic, the government reported Friday
+Canada's economy shrank at an annual rate of 8.2 percent in the first quarter as consumers stopped spending and business ground to a halt because of the coronavirus pandemic, the government reported Friday

 Analysts had forecast an even bigger hit, of 10 percent.